 TUG Flap Procedure

 Breast reconstruction is a deeply personal experience, as it is linked closely and inextricably with your identity as a woman.
 That road to recovery–whether to the new you or the old one–is a unique one for every patient.
-That fact reflected in a broad array of breast reconstruction options available to those women who elect to pursue them after a mastectomy or other breast trauma.
+That fact is reflected in a broad array of breast reconstruction options available to those women who elect to pursue them after a mastectomy or other breast trauma.
 The plastic surgeons at East Coast Advanced Plastic Surgery are well versed in a wide variety of these procedures, including the Transverse Upper Gracilis (TUG) flap procedure.

 What Happens During a TUG Flap Procedure?